startup101-io/startup101.io/README.md

 Our mission is to provide a comprehensive framework, resources, and support for our members to:
 - Build scalable projects with our opinionated monorepo stack
-- Launch quickly with our proven templates and tools
+- Launch quickly with our proven example apps and infrastructure
 - Profit with our guidance on growth and revenue strategies

 ## What We Offer